FAQ's

 • DO YOU TAKE IN OWNER RELEASED DOGS?

 Under certain circumstances we will accept owner released dogs.
 We are not able to take in dogs that are aggressive with people or other dogs due to our environment.
 There is also an owner release fee.
-Please call for more information.
-330-345-1018.
+For more information click here.

 • DO I REPORT ANIMAL CRUELTY TO THE SHELTER?